-Family Dentist Port Orchard discuss Orthodontics Emergencies
+Family Dentist in Port Orchard Discusses Orthodontic Emergencies

 Although this kind of orthodontic emergency may not be as severe as compared to others, this can cause intense discomfort and can be particularly painful.
 This can be resolved by applying wax on the affected area.
 You can also apply a small amount of topical anesthetic for temporary relief.

-- It’s always best to call your orthodontist if your braces or retainers are broken.
+It’s always best to call your orthodontist if your braces or retainers are broken.
 If your braces were recently removed, the teeth would have a greater chance to move and shift if not replaced immediately.

-- Occasionally, the end of the wire will sometimes poke out the back molar bracket and cause irritation to your cheek.
+Occasionally, the end of the wire will sometimes poke out the back molar bracket and cause irritation to your cheek.
 Poking wire usually can be handled at home by using some orthodontic wax.
 Dry the area first, then roll up a piece of wax into a ball, and then place it into the area of the poking wire.
 If the wax does not resolve the problem, give your orthodontist a quick phone call.

 The loose band is not considered an urgent problem unless it is associated with pain or discomfort.
 If the band is left loose for 3-4 weeks, bacteria and saliva may enter between the tooth and the band, which can produce an acidic byproduct that can erode the enamel away.
 It is recommended to give your orthodontist a phone call after the incident for any possible home treatment available.

 You can remove the loose bracket from your tooth by using a disinfected tweezers.
 Else, contact your orthodontist to schedule for a repair emergency.